|El Salvador 1982|

 RB: Felipe Baloy (Panama)

 Bailey started wit Eurokickers and Sporting 89 at home.
 He would move aboard at the age of 19 in 2001, playing in Colombia, Brazil and Mexico.
 Independiente Medellín and Gremio are among the biggest clubs he had played for in his career.
 His longest stints are with Monterrey and Santos Laguna, both in Mexico.
 He has been a member of Panama national team since 2001.
 At the time of writing, he has over 90 caps.
+He is the captain of the 2018 World Cup team.

 He played the entirety of his career for CSD Municipal in the Guatemalan top division, and was a part of the squad that won the 1974 CONCACAF Champions' Cup.
 He scored over 40 goals in his career, a relatively high number for a full back.
 Also a member of the Guatemala national team, he was a part of the squad that won the 1967 CONCACAF Championship, and also competed at the 1968 Olympic Games.